PioniaPHP-project/pionia-docs/content/docs/documentation/5_services.md

 php pionia addservice todo
 ```

-By defualt, running the above command alone create a service called `TodoService` in `services` folder with four actions.
+By default, running the above command alone creates a service called `TodoService` in `services` folder with four actions.

 1. `getTodo` - For getting one todo item.
 2. `listTodo` - For getting all available (paginated) todos.